Saniya Sethi

 Mood Board (Advert)

 To get inspiration for the styling and layout of the advert, I created a mood board.
-This helped with visually communicating my ideas to inspire me for when I made the advert.
-One key takeaway from the inspiration was that it was really important to have a short but eye catching message to attract users.
+This helped me visually communicate my ideas and inspired me when I made the advert.
+One key takeaway from the inspiration was that it was really important to have a short but eye-catching message to attract users.

 Typography